-DVD-publication and an exhibition with 4 film-loops shown in the Film-museum at the Norwegian film-institute in Oslo 2000.
+DVD-publication and an exhibition with 4 film-loops shown in the Film-museum situated at the Norwegian film-institute in Oslo 2000.
 In addition, I showed 4 images on photographic paper mounted on aluminum (110 x 165 cm) and a print on canvas measuring (approx. 110 x 340 cm)

 The prints exhibited were the images on the sleeve and inside the DVD-cover.
 With the film-loops they revealed a continuous story throughout the project.

 In the 4 animated or processed film-projects on the DVD, I created soundtracks from samples of my own voice and instruments I don’t know how to play.
 This was a first for me.

 In 1999 I spent the evenings of the summer and winter solstices and also the autumn and spring equinoxes, filming myself worshipping streetlights.
 Artificial lightsources illuminating the darkness.
 Maybe in the hope that they carried divine inspiration.

 To give an air of precision to the project, I specifically filmed at locations on the geographic north, south, east and west side of Oslo.
 One for each solstice or equinox. – The “mirrored” appearance of this version, makes the locations look a little bit like altar-pieces.